 Question: How to edit Drop Shadow in Photoshop?

 Ans: In Photoshop, Drop Shadow is an FX effect on the subject.
 So, the editing is quite simple.
-Just double click on the layer that has the shadow and you will have all the options to edit.
-And, this also answers the question, how to transform drop shadow in photoshop?
+Just double-click on the layer that has the shadow and you will have all the options to edit.

 Question: How to add shadow in Photoshop CC 2019?